JuniorScientistLokesh/JEE-Mains-Score-Calsee/README.md

 # JEE-Mains-Score-Calsee
 This program will calculate and show simple stats about JEE result from answer key and your answer, which is available online before the official result comes out.
 # How to run
-#### Download the repo (.zip file), extract, and open command prompt folder, then execute these commands
+#### Download the repo (.zip file), extract, and open command prompt in that folder, then execute these commands
 ```
 pip install -r requirements.txt
 python main.py